Gustavsahlberg/RedCrossAction-Pacific/README.md

 ### Linux

-To start our server run this following command:
+Run the following command to start our server:
 ```
 $ ./run.sh
 ```

 Both files can take an optional argument for the port number to run the server on.
-The port `8080` will be used if no port number is specified.
+The port `8000` will be used if no port number is specified.

+### These files are mainly for development purposes and shouldn't be used in production.